racinmat/lecture-generator/readme.md

+# Playground of text generation models

-Plan is to generate some new lecture based on previous lectures and corpora learned from them. list of used lectures:
+The plan is to generate some new lecture based on previous lectures and corpora learned from them.

+List of used lectures:
 - https://www.youtube.com/watch?v=EXGFGvpadnE
 - https://www.youtube.com/watch?v=AerWN3xXmuk
 - https://www.youtube.com/watch?v=p2IsK53lEEc